rackerlabs/support-how-to/content/how-to/cloud-databases/database-replication-with-cloud-databases/index.md

 ### Replication overview

-Replication enables you to create a read replica of a database instance that can be used for scaling out read-heavy workloads or for ensuring availability of your database in case of instance failure.
+Replication enables you to create a read replica of a primary database instance that can be used for scaling out read-heavy workloads or for ensuring availability of your database in case of instance failure.
 You can send only your read requests to your replica; all write requests can be sent only to the source database instance.
-When you create a read replica, you must specify an existing database instance as the source of the replica.
+When you create a read replica, you must specify an existing source database instance as the source of the replica.

 Rackspace Cloud Databases uses asynchronous replication.